Arash Amel: Other notable work

+Amel created the BOOM!
+Studios comic book series Butterfly.
+It was launched in September 2014 to positive reviews, and was subsequently acquired by Amazon to be adapted into a television series.
+Amazon gave the show a series order in May 2023 starring Daniel Dae Kim.
+It premiered on Prime Video on August 13, 2025.
+Amel also executive produced the series.

+Amel penned the Jackie Chan and John Cena film Hidden Strike, released on Netflix on 28 July 2023.

 Amel is adapting for the screen and producing Chris Greenhalgh's epic love story Seducing Ingrid Bergman, in partnership with Uday Chopra and YRF Entertainment.
 The novel was published in the UK in 2012 and in the US in 2014.
 Amel's adaptation was listed in the 2014 Hollywood Black List of the most liked screenplays.
 The film is to be directed by James Mangold.

-On August 14, 2013, Universal Pictures announced its acquisition of Amel's science fiction screenplay Soldiers of the Sun as the beginning of a new action franchise starring Vin Diesel.
+On 14 August 2013, Universal Pictures announced its acquisition of Amel's science fiction screenplay Soldiers of the Sun as the beginning of a new action franchise starring Vin Diesel.
 The project will be produced by Lorenzo di Bonaventura, Vin Diesel, and Samantha Vincent.
-Universal subsequently set Amel to adapt Robert Ludlum's The Parsifal Mosaic for Zhang Yimou to direct, with Ron Howard and Brian Grazer producing.

-Amel created the BOOM!
-Studios comic book series Butterfly, co-written by Marguerite Bennet with artwork by Antonio Fuso.
-It was launched in September 2014 to positive reviews, and was subsequently acquired by Channel 4 to be adapted into a television series.

-His first credit was the Aaron Eckhart thriller Erased, which opened to mostly bad reviews.
-Amel also wote the sequel to I Am Legend for Warner Bros.
+Amel's first credit was the Aaron Eckhart thriller Erased, which opened to mostly bad reviews.
+Amel also wrote the sequel to I Am Legend for Warner Bros.
 Akiva Goldsman announced in 2014 that the sequel had been scrapped and the studio is rebooting the franchise.